A Graph-Based Approach for Category-Agnostic Pose Estimation: Conclusion

 \section{Conclusion}

-We present a novel approach for category-agnostic pose estimation (CAPE) by recognizing the importance of underlying geometrical structures within objects.
-We introduce a robust Graph Transformer Decoder that significantly enhances the accuracy of keypoint localization by capturing and incorporating structural information, thus exploiting the relationships and dependencies between keypoints.
+We present a novel approach for category-agnostic pose estimation (CAPE) by treating input keypoints as graphs, recognizing the importance of underlying geometrical structures within objects.
+We implement this prior using a Graph-FFN, which captures and incorporates structural information by exploiting the relationships and dependencies between keypoints.
+This change significantly enhances the accuracy of keypoint localization.
 In addition, we provide an updated version of the MP-100 dataset, which now includes skeleton annotations for all categories, further promoting research in CAPE.

-Our experimental results demonstrate the superiority of our method over the previous state-of-the-art approach, CapeFormer, by a significant margin.
-With improvements under both 1-shot and 5-shot settings, our method showcases its scalability and efficiency opening the door to more versatile and adaptable applications in computer vision.
+Our experimental results demonstrate the superiority of our method over our updated version of the previous state-of-the-art approach, CapeFormer-T. With improvements under both 1-shot and 5-shot settings, our method opens the door to more versatile and adaptable applications in computer vision.